-The Company's government assistance during the year ended December 31, 2023 and 2022 primarily consists of R&D tax credits granted to the Company's subsidiary in France.
+The Company's government assistance during the year ended December 31, 2024, and 2023 primarily consists of R&D tax credits granted to the Company's subsidiary in France.
 These R&D tax credits are granted to encourage companies to conduct technical and scientific research.
-For accounting purposes, the foreign R&D tax credits are recorded as an offset to research and development expenses in the Company's consolidated statements of loss.
-The Company recorded \$1.9 million and \$1.8 million of foreign R&D tax credit during the years ended December 31, 2023 and 2022, respectively.
+For accounting purposes, the foreign R&D tax credits are recorded as an offset to research and development expenses in the Company's consolidated statements of operations.
+The Company recorded \$2.2 million and \$1.9 million of foreign R&D tax credit during the years ended December 31, 2024, and 2023, respectively.